HR/Crypter/readme.md

 ## FAQs

-### How do I encrypt a file?
+### How do I encrypt a file or folder?
+If you haven't already, walk through the setup and set your MasterPass.
-After walking through the setup, you will have established a MasterPass.
-You can then launch Crypter and verify it.
-After doing so successfully, you will see the main Crypter window.
-Here, you can simply drop or select the file you wish to encrypt and then wait for the process to complete.
-You will then see the file and encryption information (i.e. the encryption key and the path of the encrypted file) in a new window.
+To encrypt a file or folder, first launch Crypter and verify your MasterPass.
+After doing so successfully, you will see the main Crypter window with an orange area.
+Here, you can simply drag-and-drop or click to select the file/folder you wish to encrypt.
+Once Crypter is done encrypting your file/folder, it will show you the encryption information (i.e. the encryption key and the path of the encrypted file) in a new window.
+To encrypt another file/folder simply click the back arrow at the bottom left and start-over ;)

 ### How do I decrypt a CRYPTO file?
 > The following instructions assume that the CRYPTO file that you wish to